Millions of women are injured during childbirth. You are not alone – and there may be a solution.

-Adhesions are internal scars that form in the soft tissues as the body heals from a surgery, infection or trauma.
+Adhesions are internal scars that form in the soft tissues as the body heals from surgery, infection, or trauma.
 That also includes trauma to the pelvis caused by childbirth.
 Learn more about the causes and symptoms of adhesions.

 How can these problems be treated?

-While pain relieving medications can deaden all feeling in the area and desensitizing gels can numb the area, these solutions are not what many women (or their partners) want.
+While pain-relieving medications can deaden all feeling in the area and desensitizing gels can numb the area, these solutions are not what many women (or their partners) want.
 Physicians generally suggest avoiding surgery to treat adhesions whenever possible, due to the re-occurrence of adhesions — sometimes worse than before — as the body heals from surgery.
-Many of our patients have found that a non-surgical physical therapy involving specially-developed massage techniques can deform or detach adhesions.
-In doing so, it frees nerves and organs from the adhesive bonds that formed after childbirth, increasing function and decreasing or eliminating pain.
+Many of our patients have found that non-surgical physical therapy involving specially developed massage techniques can deform or detach adhesions.
+In doing so, it frees nerves and organs from the adhesive bonds that form after childbirth, increasing function and decreasing or eliminating pain.
 The Clear Passage Approach® and Wurn Technique® are unique in this regard.

 How do I know if this treatment is for me?

 If you (or someone you know) have experienced any of the following, this treatment may be appropriate for you.

 Childbirth-related causes of adhesions